ljunggren/boozang-docs/README.md

 As your code changes, Boozang tests remain stable.
 If you do change any labels or item identifier, Boozang will automatically suggest how to repair your tests, or if no suggestion is available, allow you to reselect the element on the page.
 This reduces test maintenance immensely and allows you to repair broken tests on the fly.

-**BDD / TDD**
+**BDD / Cucumber support**

-Boozang is built for Test-driven and Behavior-driven development minus the programming effort.
-Start writing tests directly from requirements.
-The Boozang AI engine will automatically build tests from your documented test steps.
-No need to spend the time to maintain a test middleware layer.
+Built-in support for BDD.
+Write Gherkin tests directly in our interface, our import them from XRay / Jira.
+This allows you do write test specification before the actual code, and better distribute the team workload during the project lifecycle.

+**Built-in versioning system**

+Boozang has built-in versioning, with support for branching and merging. this allows the team to collaborate in teams seamlessly.
+It also allows the team to align the automation work with the software development process.

 **Linkability**